Hello, my dear colleagues!

 A video explanation of the accompanying materials and the tasks in the Edmodo classroom

 Since the project was created for an Edmodo summer camp, it was followed by a video explanation of how the project is going to be conducted.
-Listen to the video if you want to use it in your classroom and ignore if I am mentioning names of people working at Edmodo. 🤣
+Listen to the video if you want to use it in your classroom and ignore if I am mentioning the names of people working at Edmodo. 🤣

 Interactive lesson material

-Take a look at the students’ comments after the lesson was over! 💚
+Take a look at the students’ comments after the lesson was over! 💚 The renewable energy resources ESL unit was a success, but designing a sustainable house school project was their favorite part of the session!

 I LOVED this lesson and the kids were amazing – attentive and hardworking!
 There are always things I wish went better, but I can’t complain.
 Environmental is my passion and I try to squeeze environmental topics into every single lesson, at least even if it is a small reference. 🤣💚

 If you wish me to join your classroom and teach a class, please contact me via the contact form below and share your desired topic, number of children, age, and all the needed information.
+What do you think about my renewable energy resources ESL unit and designing a sustainable house school project?

 If you have anything to add or say, write below or get in touch via the contact page.